lucidnz/bootstrapify-1/README.md

 Bootstrapify
 =================

-**Note:** 2.0, a ground-up rewrite, is a work-in-progress and is available at https://github.com/luciddesign/bootstrapify/tree/2.0.
-Feel free to fork and submit pull-requests.
+**Note:** 2.0 is a ground-up rewrite of Bootstrapify so there may be some errors or ommissions.
+Feel free to fork and submit pull-requests or submit an issue if you find something not working.

 Bootstrapify is an open-source base theme for [Shopify](http://www.shopify.com?ref=lucid-design) that makes it super quick and easy for developers to start building amazing, responsive themes without having to do all the fiddly, repetitive setup work when starting from scratch.